lammps/lammps/doc/src/fix_bond_react.rst

 The *molecule* keyword can be used to force the reaction to be intermolecular, intramolecular or either.
 When the value is set to 'off', molecule IDs are not considered when searching for reactions (default).
-When the value is set to 'inter', the bonding atoms must have different molecule IDs in order to be considered for the reaction.
-When the value is set to 'intra', only bonding atoms with the same molecule ID are considered for the reaction.
+When the value is set to 'inter', the initiator atoms must have different molecule IDs in order to be considered for the reaction.
+When the value is set to 'intra', only initiator atoms with the same molecule ID are considered for the reaction.

 A few other considerations: